-Actual Asset Maintenance Required Asset Maintenance
+Actual Asset Maintenance

+Required Asset Maintenance

-In line with the City's Asset Management Plan, asset maintenance is forecast to remain at (or near to) benchmark over the life of the plan (i.e. 98% or higher).
+In line with the City's Asset Management Plan, asset maintenance is forecast to remain at (or near to) benchmark over the life of the plan (i.e. 97% or higher of required levels).
+The slightly lower ratio results in the earlier years of the Long Term Financial Plan are reflective of higher (capital) renewal works.
+Conversely, the slight increase over the life of the plan partially offsets the easing renewal activity in later years.

-Whilst gross expenditure on asset maintenance will continue to grow over time, so to will the "required" level of annual maintenance, as the City's asset base continues to grow.
-Resourcing of asset maintenance and operating expenditure is considered in conjunction with capital renewal, as part of a holistic approach to asset management.
+Gross expenditure on asset maintenance will continue to grow over time, as will the "required" level of annual maintenance, as the City's asset base continues to grow.
 Over the longer term, increases to asset maintenance expenditure will continue to be 'matched' to growth in the City's asset base.